 People think of lawyers as charging their clients by the hour and, in most cases, that is exactly how the legal profession works.
 Personal injury attorneys, however, work on contingency fees.
 This means that you pay nothing until your case is settled.
-Then, your Denver personal injury attorney is paid a percentage of your settlement.
+Then, your personal injury attorney in Denver is paid a percentage of your settlement.

 There are a lot of reasons this is beneficial to clients.
 Let me outline a few.

 If you were the victim of a car crash and had to go up against a Goliath insurance company while paying your attorney by the hour, you may have to choose an attorney with a low hourly rate.
 Often, the best attorneys charge the highest hourly rates.
 Why should victims have to choose representation by a cheaper, less experienced attorney just because their case may take a long time?
 With contingency fees, you can hire the best attorney to represent you and not fear mounting legal bills.

 Personal injury cases go on for months and sometimes years, depending on the complexity of the case.
 If you had to pay an attorney by the hour, you could go bankrupt before your case is settled and there’s a very good chance your settlement wouldn’t even cover your attorney’s fees!
 With contingency fees based upon the amount of your settlement, your attorney will never earn more than your case is worth.
 In fact, he or she should only earn a fair percentage of your settlement.

 When you hire an experienced personal injury attorney, it is their responsibility to pay for all the experts they need to prove your case.
 These can include accident modeling experts, medical experts and more.
 Ultimately, those fees will come out of your settlement, so your attorney should get your approval before committing any resources to your case.
 But those experts have to be paid in the “normal” way – at the time of service.
 And that is your attorney’s risk to take on.
 If for some reason your case is never settled, you do not pay for those experts.